-Trigger finger is not directly considered a connective tissue disorder, however, it can cause causes pain, stiffness, and a sensation of locking or catching when you bend and straighten your finger.
+Trigger finger is not directly considered a connective tissue disorder.
+However, it can cause causes pain, stiffness, and a sensation of locking or catching when you bend and straighten your finger.
 This condition is also referred to as “stenosing tenosynovitis.”
-The ring finger and thumb are most often affected by trigger finger, but it can occur in the other fingers, as well.
+The ring finger and thumb are most often affected by trigger finger, but it can occur in the other fingers as well.

-The flexor tendons are long cords that attach the muscles of the forearm to the bones of the fingers.
+The flexor tendons are long cords that attach the forearm muscles to the bones of the fingers.
 When the muscles contract, the flexor tendons allow the fingers to bend.
 The tendons pass through a sheath allowing it to glide smoothly as the fingers bend and straighten.
 The sheath has tissue that surrounds it that acts like a pulley which facilitates the movement of the tendons back and forth.

 Similar to Dupuytren’s Contracture treatment, options are limited for patients with Trigger Finger.
-Invasive procedures including surgery for extreme cases, splinting, steroid injections, and painful stretching exercises are often recommended.
-Many of these common medical recommendations have been found ineffective and surgical treatments can cause nerve damage and potentially worsen the condition.
+Invasive procedures, including surgery for extreme cases, splinting, steroid injections, and painful stretching exercises, are often recommended.
+Many of these common medical recommendations have been found ineffective, and surgical treatments can cause nerve damage and potentially worsen the condition.
 This is why many patients are looking for non-invasive, natural solutions for the pain and stiffness associated with Trigger Finger.